kowlgi/effective-s3-file-security/README.md

 BUCKET SETUP
 ------------
-Open a terminal and cd to the bucketSetup folder.
+Open a terminal and cd to the AWS_Setup folder.
 Run:

     chmod +x setupEncryptionBucket.sh
     ./setupEncryptionBucket.sh